abgarberpaul/Aliens_Are_Real_Dashboard/README.md

 Goal #2 (bonus):
 Include additional categories for searching.
->> not completed. but attempted.
-Additional Drafts of app.py attempts (and functional HTML with referring buttons) included in Archieve Folder
+>> Not completed, but attempted.
+Additional Drafts of app.py attempts (and functional HTML with referring buttons). included in Archieve Folder

 Extras: UX improvements